 c) In the twenty-eight years that XYZ Services has been in operation only 3 complaints have proceeded to the 'Good Neighbour Relations' sub-committee.
-XYZ Services is committed to being a good neighbour at all its group home locations and is proud of its record for cooperative relations with neighbours.
+XYZ Servies is committed to being a good neighbour at all its group home locations and is proud of its record for cooperative relations with neighbours.
+XYZ is especially proud to have received the "2003 Mayor's Good Citizen Award" for its community education campaign that helped achieve greater acceptance of group homes in residential neighbourhoods.